Plates Journal is pleased to announce an open call for proposals for its fifth issue.

 What will become of successful proposals?

 Successful proposals will be developed into completed text and visual art works with the editorial guidance of Plates Journal.
-These works will be compiled into Plates Issue 04: Craft, which will exist as a full-colour print edition and as a set of online works.
+These works will be compiled into Plates Issue 05: Good Night, which will exist as a full-colour print edition and as a set of online works.

 Final works will inhabit approximately 4–10 pages and/or 1200–3500 words each, depending on the needs of the piece.
 Shorter is fine; longer should be very worth it.